uwcartlab/webmapping/Chapter10/readme.md

 Chapter 10: Mapping with D3
 ===========================

 Now that you have a basic understanding of some foundational D3 concepts, it is time to make a map!
-Week 9 includes three shorter lessons (one optional) as you work on your final project proposal and ends with Activity 9, creating your first D3 map.
+Chapter 10 includes three shorter lessons (one optional) as you work on your final project proposal and ends with Activity 9, creating your first D3 map.

 -   In Lesson 1, we cover some useful ancillary tools and techniques, including the TopoJSON data format, the MapShaper web application, and `Promise.all()` for combining multiple AJAX calls.
 -   In Lesson 2, we tackle the somewhat complex but vital topic of D3 map projections, walking through D3's projection and path generators to map spatial data as vector linework in the browser..
 -   In the optional Lesson 3, we add a background graticule to our web map to provide additional spatial context.

-After this week, you should be able to:
+After this chapter, you should be able to:

 -   Convert shapefile and GeoJSON data into TopoJSON format, import data from multiple files to the DOM, and translate TopoJSON data into GeoJSON for display in the browser.
 -   Implement an appropriate projection for your choropleth map using a D3 projection generator, correctly manipulate its projection parameters, and draw geometries from spatial data and elements of a graticule using path generators.